marty-vanhoof/Florida2016_Campaign_Contributions/florida2016_EDA.md

 ```

 So the test says that the correlation is statistically significant, but r = -0.22 is not a very strong correlation.

+### 3.1.
+Discussion

+There is a dependence relationship between party and gender and this relationship is statistically significant.
+In terms of individual contributions, females contribute more to the Democrat party than to the Republican, Libertarian, Green party and vice-versa.
+We also found a small negative correlation between contribution date and contribution amount; it seems that there is a downward trend in contribution amounts as the election got closer.

+Males contribute a bit more than females on average, and Democrats seem to contribute more in smaller amounts, since their distribution of contribution amounts is the least right-skewed according to the boxplots.
+The "Other" party category has the highest mean and median contributions amounts, but this has little practical significance since there are only 36 individual contributions in this category.
+We also found that Jeb Bush seemed to have bigger donors on average since his distribution of contribution amounts was the most right-skewed according to the boxplots.
+Bernie Sanders was somehow opposite, since his boxplot was the least right-skewed.

+I believe that the strongest relationship I found is the dependence relationship between gender and party, although there are probably others that I did not investigate.

+## 4. Multivariate Analysis